vn9/Trip-Planner/team/sprint3.md

 *Describe what problems occurred during the sprint in general terms followed by a more detailed list.*

 * *Partway through our sprint we had a rut where no story points were completed for multiple days.
 We were lost as a team and had difficulty getting back to our productive start.
-We meeting together as a group and regrouped and were able to finish strong in the last three days.*
+We got together, regrouped, and were able to finish strong in the last three days.*
 *

 ## Retrospective